 Devi Baglamukhi Mantra for Sarva Karya Siddhi

 ॐ ह्रीं ऎं क्लीं श्री बगलानने मम रिपून नाशय नाशय ममैश्वर्याणि देहि देहि शीघ्रं मनोवान्छितं साधय साधय ह्रीं स्वाहा ।

 Om Hreeng Aing Kleeng Shri Bagalanane Mam Ripoon Naashay Naashay Mamaishwaryaani Dehi Dehi Sheeghram Manovanchhitam Saadhay Saadhay Hreeng Swaahaa

 Bagalamukhi Yantra and its benefits

 Maa Bagalamukhi Yantra is a holy device consisting of a symbol or a figure of geometric shapes that generates the power of Maa Baglamukhi.
-Wearing this Baglamukhi Yantra gives the person protection from evil energy and leads them to live a happy, peaceful, and prosperous life.
+Wearing this Baglamukhi Yantra protects the person from evil energy and leads them to live a happy, peaceful, and prosperous life.
 It helps to solve all the legal and financial issues.
 Clear all misunderstandings and confusions.
-Avoid any kinds of accidents and provide you with the courage to overcome any problems.
+Avoid any kinds of accidents and give you the courage to overcome any problems.

 Before this, yantra was drawn on a bhojpatra using turmeric, but now it is carved on copper, gold, or silver plates.
-After performing Goddess Baglamukhi Puja and other rituals, you become eligible for wearing this yantra.
+After performing Goddess Baglamukhi Puja and other rituals, you become eligible to wear this yantra.
 For Devi Bagalamukhi Puja, this device is a must-have placed on the wooden platform under Devi’s idol.